ReactiveCircus/android-emulator-runner/RELEASING.md

 ## New major release

-- From `master` branch, run `npm run build && npm test --clean && npm run lint` to make sure `lib/*.js` are up-to-date.
+- From `main` branch, run `npm run build && npm test --clean && npm run lint` to make sure `lib/*.js` are up-to-date.
 - Update `CHANGELOG.md`, push change with "Prepare for release X.Y.Z." (where X.Y.Z is the new version).
 - Create a new branch e.g. `release/v1`, comment out `node_modules/` in `.gitignore`, commit the change (do not commit yet `node_modules`).
 - Run `npm prune --production`.